-- 1. Develop separate tracks for additional training for members to specialize in different aspects of operations, leadership and training. - 2.
-Develop assistant training officers at each station to lead their station during training drills where the Department training officers are not at drill. - 3.
-Develop cadres of specialized members.
-Cadre to train all members within their specialty through recruit school and regular training. - 4.
-Focus on education and training that leads to certification (FFI, II, Officer I, II, Instructor I, II etc.) - 5.
+- 1. Develop separate tracks for additional training for members to specialize in different aspects of operations, leadership and training. - Utilize assistant training officers at each station to lead their station during training drills where the Department training officers are not at drill.
+This position is like a mid-promotion between Firefighter and Lieutenant giving the member added responsibility and a chance to try a leadership role informally. - 3.
+Training Captain to develop cadres of specialized members.
+Cadre to train all members within their specialty through recruit school and regular training so the Captain doesn't have to be at every class. - 4.
+Focus on education and training that leads to certification (FFI, II, Officer I, II, Instructor I, II etc.).
+Announce all IFSAC testing opportunities, work toward IFSAC FFI certification for all members. - Focus on realistic relevant training that improves proficiency and capabilities of all members tied to a task book covering the basic functions of firefighting. - 6.
 Encourage members to know all jobs and work toward the next level of certification, training and education.
+Create a flow chart by year of where each member should be in their training and education for continuous improvement.